-- · Conducting detailed Biodiversity and Ecosystem Services Risk Assessments and implementing Biodiversity Action Plans for operations that are categorised as High and Very High risks. - Collaborating with the private sector on issues related to biodiversity conservation to support the implementation of Malaysia's National Policy on Biological Diversity (NPBD). - Supporting the development of a national Voluntary Carbon Market Framework.
+- for operations that are categorised as High and Very High risks. - Malaysia's National Policy on Biological Diversity (NPBD). - Supporting the development of a national Voluntary Carbon Market Framework.

 Lens 3: Positive Social Impact

 Ensuring all employees, contractors and assets under our care are working under the safest possible conditions, through proactive risk management approach across the organisation in striving for operational excellence.